 Ample parking space is available at both the park entrances.
 The parking is free for bikes and motorcycles while it’s 8 Kuna per hour (April, May, and October) and 10 Kuna per hour (June, July, August, and September) for a personal car.

-Parking fee for a camper and a car with a trailer is 80 Kuna per hour (April, May, and October) and 100 Kuna per hour (June, July, August, and September).
+The parking fee for a camper and a car with a trailer is 80 Kuna per hour (April, May, and October) and 100 Kuna per hour (June, July, August, and September).

 We reached the park at 8 am and the parking was full near the park entrance so we had to park a bit away from the entrance and had to walk a bit.
 Plan to reach as early as possible to reserve a parking space near the entrance to save a walk as the park would need your energy.